StackVista/stackstate-docs/all_front_page.md

 ## StackState SaaS

-StackState SaaS can be used to observe cloud technologies, such as Kubernetes and AWS services.
+Use StackState SaaS to observe cloud technologies, such as Kubernetes and AWS services.

 * [StackState SaaS docs](https://docs.stackstate.com/v/stackstate-saas/)